JetBrains/guide/site/java/tutorials/working-with-apache-tomcat/using-existing-application/index.md

 title: Using Apache Tomcat with an existing application
 topics: []
 author: hs
-subtitle: How to add Apache Tomcat to your application
+subtitle: How to add Apache Tomcat to your application.
 thumbnail: ./thumbnail.png
 ---